bahamat/cf-primer/cf-primer.md

 * **type** is the kind of promise being made (e.g., files, commands, etc.).
 * **context** is an optional.
 Promises with a context will only apply if the given context is true (e.g., CentOS 6 servers, Web servers, servers in Seattle).
 * **promiser** is what is making the promise. (e.g., a file or a process).
-* **promisee** is an optional recipient or beneficiary of the promise (e.g., another system or organizational stakeholder)
+* **promisee** is an optional recipient or beneficiary of the promise (e.g., another system or organizational stakeholder).

 # Anatomy of a Promise